History of Syncline Winery

 Inspired by the early efforts of Rhone and Burgundy varietals sampled from Washington vineyards, Syncline’s first vintage in 1999 consisted of 76 cases of Celilo Vineyard Pinot Noir from vines planted in 1973.
 The next year, production was increased to include Syrah and Grenache from Eastern Washington.
 At the same time, they began working with growers to plant Mourvedre, Cinsault, Counoise, and Carignan.

-They purchased land ideal for planting vines in 2003 and began building and planting what is now 11 acres of producing vineyards and a boutique size winemaking facility.
+They purchased land ideal for planting vines in 2003 and began building and planting what is now 11 acres of producing vineyards and a boutique-sized winemaking facility.

 The naming of Syncline Winery